Adoption of the Common European Framework of Reference (CEFR)

 The CEFR describes what skills language learners have to acquire to use the language for communication.
 The descriptors also acknowledge the importance of cultural competence as an essential element of language comprehension.

 Finally, the framework also defines the levels of proficiency, allowing measurement at each stage of language acquisition.
 The CEFR differentiates three distinct learning stages (Basic, Independent, and Proficient) with two levels each: Basic User (A1, A2), Independent User (B1, B2), and Proficient User (C1, C2).

-Our courses in Spanish and French are structured around these levels, also providing a course in Language and Literature for our native or highly proficient students in Middle and Upper School, as well as the IB Program.
+Our courses in Spanish and French are structured around these levels, providing a course in Language and Literature for our native or highly-proficient students in Middle and Upper School, as well as the IB Program.